 Where the Agent service account does not have sufficient permissions to query the Windows Performance Counters this may result in an Invalid Counters message.

 To resolve this issue the Agent service may be changed to one that has sufficient privileges and this is covered in the section How to change the Advanced Monitoring Agent service logon account

 If this is not possible, for example due to security reasons, the account the Agent uses may be added to the built-in groups Performance Log Users and Performance Monitor Users to provide sufficient permissions to retrieve the performance monitoring counters.

 The Windows Performance Counters must be enabled to allow the Agent to retrieve the relevant information and to check whether this is the case please load the Windows Performance Monitor Utility via Start/Run/perfmon.

 By default the following three counters should be displayed in the System Monitor main window:

 Object: PhysicalDisk Counter: Avg.
 Disk Queue Length Instance: _Total

 To Add a counter either right-click the main window System Monitor details pane and click Add Counters or click the button on the toolbar.

-Once these changes have taken place it may be necessary to log back into the Agent and remove then reselect the required Server Performance Checks.
+Once these changes have taken place it may be necessary to log back into the Agent and remove then reselect the required Performance Checks.

 Corrupt Windows Performance Counters